 If we don’t engage in respectful and meaningful dialogue with those who are most directly affected, we risk undermining the transition.

-Our new report, "Broadening engagement with just transition", contains communication guidance for civil society representatives, policymakers and academics engaging in conversation with those who work in these industries and the communities they support.
+This report contains communication guidance for civil society representatives, policymakers and academics engaging in conversation with those who work in these industries and the communities they support.

 It synthesises a literature review, the results of interviews with union leaders – led by the New Economics Foundation – and existing Climate Outreach knowledge on climate communications and experience of engaging with different communities.